Period Spaces for Hodge Structures in Equal Characteristic

 Now every admissible $z$-isocrystal with Hodge-Pink structure is weakly admissible.
 The main result of Chapter~\ref{ChaptHPTheory} is the following

-{\bf Theorem~\ref{Thm3.5}.} {\it If the value group of $L$ is not $q$-divisible then every weakly admissible $z$-isocrystal with Hodge-Pink structure over $L$ is already admissible.}
+{\bf Theorem~\ref{Thm3.5}.} {\it Let $\wt L$ be the closure of the compositum $\ell^\alg L$ inside a complete algebraically closed extension of $L$ and assume that $\wt L$ does not contain an element $x$ with $0<|x|<1$ such that all $q$-power roots of $x$ also lie in $\wt L$.
+Then every weakly admissible $z$-isocrystal with Hodge-Pink structure over $L$ is already admissible.}

-The actual hypothesis on the base field $L$ in Theorem~\ref{Thm3.5} is even weaker.
-The later result was previously obtained by Genestier-Lafforgue~\cite{GL} for discretely valued $L$ with perfect residue field.
-Our proof is entirely different and ajar to the proofs of Berger~\cite{Berger1} and Kisin~\cite{Kisin} in mixed characteristic.
-For $L$ with $q$-divisible value group we present weakly admissible Hodge-Pink structures which are not admissible in Example~\ref{Ex8.2}.
+Note that the value groups of $L$ and $\wt L$ coincide, and therefore the hypothesis is satisfied if $L$ is discretely valued, or if the value group $\Gamma$ of $L$ is finitely generated, or even if $\Gamma$ does not contain a non-zero element which is arbitrarily often divisible by $q$.
+Theorem~\ref{Thm3.5} was previously obtained by Genestier-Lafforgue~\cite{GL} for discretely valued $L$ with perfect residue field.
+Our proof is entirely different and akin to the proofs of Berger~\cite{Berger1} and Kisin~\cite{Kisin} in mixed characteristic.
+For $L$ violating the assumption of Theorem~\ref{Thm3.5} we present weakly admissible Hodge-Pink structures which are not admissible in Example~\ref{Ex8.2}.